ArbitrumFoundation/governance/docs/overview.md

 #### Quorum

-Quorum is based on the total delegated voting power of $ARB (excluding tokens delegated to the exclude address), not on total or circulating supply.
+Quorum is based on the total delegated voting power of $ARB (excluding tokens delegated to the exclude address).
 For each governor, quorum is a fraction of the delegated voting power, clamped between a fixed minimum and maximum:

 | Governor | Fraction of delegated votes | Min quorum | Max quorum |
 | -------- | --------------------------- | ---------- | ---------- |